When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 Temperature control was another area where the WinkBed excelled across all firmness levels during our tests.
 The Tencel cover is both breathable and moisture-wicking, resulting in a surface that feels comfortable at all times, and the coils generate enough airflow to keep the interior cool.
 We were also impressed by the excellent edge support and ease of movement.
 Even the Softer model sank very little when we sat along the perimeter and moved across the surface.

 WinkBeds offers free ground shipping throughout the contiguous U.S. Your order comes with a 120-night sleep trial.
-If you decide your initial firmness selection is not right for you, the company allows you to exchange the original mattress for a new model at no extra charge.
+If you decide your initial firmness selection is not right for you, the company allows you to exchange the original mattress for a new model.
 The replacement also receives a 60-night trial period.
 All WinkBed mattresses are covered under a lifetime manufacturer’s warranty.

 “The pressure relief on the Nolah Original earned high marks from side, back, and combination sleepers on our team.
 Everyone remarked on the excellent motion isolation from the all-foam design.” – Jeremy Klein, Senior Product Expert